 Becoming a children’s book illustrator is a long, winding journey, much like becoming a children’s book writer.
 Read the full interview below and learn the path Gaby took to illustrate her first book!

 Pirates Stuck at “C” is now available through BiblioKid Publishing, or online wherever books are sold.
-Order your copy and they will donate 50% of the profits back to help fund education!

 Full Interview with New Children’s Book Illustrator Gabriela Dieppa:

 Congratulations on your first children’s book!
 Tell us a little bit about PIRATES STUCK AT “C”.

 Pirates Stuck at “C” is an experience!
 It’s like graphic eye candy for children (or at least that was my intention).
 When reading the book, readers take part in the adventures of a group of pirates who enjoy being themselves.
 The pirates explore an island and find many things along the way to their ultimate goal: treasure!
 Along with the fun things the reader is seeing, they’re also learning their letters.

 When you first got the manuscript, how did you come up with the inspiration for the pirates?

 The first time I heard about a book of pirates from Brooke, my mind started to imagine the ideal pirate.
 When she sent the manuscript, I had such a precise idea of what I wanted.
 It just came naturally to me!

 Captain Scallywag was already in my mind.
 I just had to put it on paper and later on my computer screen!

 This is your debut picture book as an illustrator, which is always exciting!
 What made you decide to illustrate for the children’s market?

 It all started when I was a little child.
 My parents usually bought me interactive books for Windows 95 and it was my fascination to learn and play with those books.
 Later when I grew up and started my graphic design career, I remembered those interactive books and realized that I could make children’s books too!